KBNLwikimedia/Wikidata-KB-Overview/README.md

 - Images are linked to Wikidata
 - Images are provided with real structured (and therefore machine-readable) data
 - Linked open data for Commons files is created, files become part of the LOD cloud
-- Not only for images, but also for example PDFs: See the structured data on [this PDF file](https://commons.wikimedia.org/wiki/File:OpenRefine-Wikidata_introduction_workshop_-_Koninklijke_Bibliotheek,_4_juli_2023.pdf)
+- Not only for images, eg. see the structured data on [this PDF file](https://commons.wikimedia.org/wiki/File:OpenRefine-Wikidata_introduction_workshop_-_Koninklijke_Bibliotheek,_4_juli_2023.pdf)
-- Files are made searchable via SPARQL.
+- Files are made searchable via SPARQL
 - For KB: Structured 5* LOD metadata for more than [30,000+ KB media files](https://commons.wikimedia.org/wiki/Category:Media_contributed_by_Koninklijke_Bibliotheek)

 ### SPARQL queries for KB images